eellpp/pubScratchpad/Tech/licence/apache_licence.md

 Conclusion:

-The Apache License 2.0 is permissive and allows a great deal of freedom, including use in proprietary projects.
+The Apache License 2.0 is a permissive, business-friendly open-source license that provides significant freedom for developers and organizations to use, modify, and distribute software, whether in open-source or proprietary projects.
+The key requirements are to provide attribution and include the license text in your distribution, making it one of the most flexible and popular open-source licenses today.

 However, you must ensure that you:

 	•	Include the license and proper attribution (via LICENSE and NOTICE files).
 	•	Respect the trademarks and don’t use them without permission.
 	•	Follow the patent retaliation clause, avoiding patent lawsuits against contributors if you wish to keep using the software.

 By adhering to these simple restrictions, you can use Apache-licensed software freely in most contexts, including commercial and proprietary applications.